 All external risks are considered uncontrollable or limited in control by the owner of a small business.
 These include regulatory issues such as changes in the law or in compliance requirements for your business.
 The following is a real life example of a regulatory change that affected over 95 employees for one of my clients.

 The above is an example of how our government works.
 Notice that the rate had not changed in over 12 years.
-So already the cost of inflation was eating away at the marginal value generated per hour of service.
+Already the cost of inflation was eating away at the marginal value generated per hour of service.
 In addition the state didn’t discuss the issue, it didn’t have public input, and they just cut the rate arbitrarily.
 My advice to the client was that no matter how big you could get in rendering the service, there was no economy of scale to offset this price reduction and cost increase.
 To me, it was the state’s way of saying ‘we don’t want to provide this service anymore’.
 Guess what, you got what you wished for because many providers of the service have gone out of business.
 It is unknown how the lack of this service will affect those that needed the service because this just happened about 3 years ago.

 The most common external risk is the increase in competition.
 When competitors set up shop near your operation, it will affect your business.
 One of my Subway clients saw a significant decrease in his sales when a Wendy’s opened up about one block away.
 Sales decreased by over 18% in the first 4 months.
 You can imagine that with a 25% contribution margin, this turns into significant dollars in a short period of time.
 To this day, the client has an average decrease in sales of around 14%.